Transferrin Saturation in Hemochromatosis

 What does “Transferrin Saturation” mean on my lab test?

-The number you see listed as “Transferrin Saturation %” on a lab test is actually the answer to a mathematical equation that divides serum iron into total iron binding capacity (TIBC), and then multiplies by 100.
+The number you see listed as “Transferrin Saturation %” on a lab test is actually an equation that divides serum iron into total iron-binding capacity (TIBC) and then multiplies by 100.
 This value represents the percentage of how much iron is bound to the blood protein transferrin.